Greece

 Dining at Manna Arcadia is rooted in a deep respect for place and season.
 The kitchen celebrates the flavours of the Peloponnese through thoughtfully crafted dishes that draw on local produce, traditional techniques and contemporary creativity.
 Menus shift with the rhythms of the land, showcasing regional cheeses, herbs, meats and vegetables, while the relaxed, welcoming atmosphere allows meals to unfold at an easy pace, from slow breakfasts to fireside dinners.

 Wellness is integral to the experience, woven seamlessly into the fabric of the hotel.
-The spa and wellness spaces offer a restorative retreat, with a heated indoor pool, hammam, sauna and treatments designed to soothe both body and mind.
+The spa and wellness spaces offer a restorative retreat, with a heated indoor pool, hammam, forest sauna and treatments designed to soothe both body and mind.
 Yoga, meditation and massage take inspiration from ancient practices and the healing qualities of the natural environment, leaving guests feeling grounded and restored.

-Beyond the hotel, Arcadia offers a rich array of experiences shaped by the seasons.
-Guests can explore forest trails on foot or horseback, paddle along clear mountain rivers, forage for wild mushrooms or simply wander through the surrounding landscape.
-Whether actively exploring or quietly resting by the fire, a stay at Manna Arcadia leaves guests feeling deeply refreshed, connected to nature and gently rebalanced
+Whether actively exploring or quietly resting by the fire, a stay at Manna Arcadia leaves guests feeling deeply refreshed, connected to nature and gently rebalanced.

 Where travel meets purpose